bioball/Enumerable.js/README.md

 *utility functions for your iteratable classes*

 This is a port of Ruby's Enumerable module into JavaScript.
-Simply define what `.each` means for your class, and you gain access to a wealth of functions, including `reduce`, `filter`, `eachSlice`, etc.
+Simply define what `.each` means for your class, and you gain access to a wealth of functions, including `reduce`, `filter`, `eachSlice, etc.

 Quickstart
 ==========

-For a class that may be iterated over, define what `.each` means.
+For a class that may be iterated over, simply define what `.each` means, then extend your class to enumerable.
 For example, given a LinkedList, it might look like this

 ````
 LinkedList.prototype.each = function(cb){